kgn/CodingConventions/README.md

 }
 ```

-Helper class methods are prefered for creating custom object.
+Helper class methods are preferred for creating custom object.

 **For example:**